Derecho-Project/derecho/README.md

     ...
 }
 ```
-Then, call application as following, assume the application name is `app`:
+Then, call the application as follows, assuming the application's name is `app`:

 ```bash
 $ app --DERECHO/local_id=0 --PERS/reset=false -- <application-argument-list>